 Considering a divorce?
 Regardless of whether you to expect the dissolution of the marriage to be amicable or highly contentious, you can benefit from the guidance and support of an experienced New Jersey divorce attorney.

-At Carl Taylor Law, LLC, our adept divorce and family law attorneys Carl Taylor and Lisa Stein-Browning have helped hundreds of clients make it through the often-grueling divorce process and emerge ready to seize their “happily even after.”
+At Carl Taylor Law, LLC, our adept divorce attorneys Carl Taylor and Lisa Stein-Browning have helped hundreds of clients make it through the often-grueling divorce process and emerge ready to seize their “happily even after.”
 How?
 We take a solutions-oriented approach to divorce: helping clients understand their rights, options, and how New Jersey law may affect their case—empowering them with the information they need to set clear, reasonable goals for ending their marriage.
 We can do the same for you.
 Keep reading to learn more.

 New Jersey Divorce Basics